 You will love how easy sous vide cooking is!
 Place food in an airtight container, such as these vacuum seal bags, remove all the air, then cook at a pre-determined temperature with a sous vide circulator.

 Why does sous vide cooking work?
-It offers a more precise way of cooking proteins to a desired temperature.
+It offers a more precise way of cooking meats and poultry to a desired temperature.
 You add any marinades or seasonings right into the bag before sealing.
 Once the air is removed, place the sealed bags directly into a water bath.
-This method of slowly and gently cooking proteins results in a perfectly tender lamb chops, served precisely at your desired level of doneness, which until reverse searing is entirely hands off.
+This method of slowly and gently cooking results in a perfectly tender lamb chops, served precisely at your desired level of doneness, which until reverse searing is entirely hands off.

 Trust us, it’s foolproof!